java.lang.Object

 height - the bitmap height in pixels

-bytes - the raw pixel data array (must be at least width * height * 4 bytes)
+pixels - the raw pixel data array (must be at least width * height ints)

 multiplicationFactor - the scale factor relative to the native texture resolution